hsnmnr/votline/README.md

 # votline

 Votline AKA Vote Online consists of 4 Provencial servers Punjab, Sindh, KPK and Balochistan, with each server divided in 2 sub-servers called Part Servers (representing lower and upper parts of province) and one Federal server that connects to all provincial servers.
 For information sharing between servers and client-server Socket Programming is used with TCP protocol.
+And Vote Data is saved Json Format.

 The structure of application is as follows: